Online Bachelor of Arts in Psychology

 What’s the difference between a BS and a BA in psychology?

-Can I become a psychologist or therapist with this psychology degree?
+Can I become a psychologist or therapist with this BA degree?

-Earning an undergraduate online psychology degree is the first step in becoming a psychologist or therapist.
-However, you’ll still need to complete further study and relevant certifications before attaining such a role.
+Earning a bachelor's in psychology is the first step in becoming a psychologist or therapist.
+However, advancing to these roles requires additional education and certification.

-Most practicing psychologists have a master’s degree and often a doctorate in psychology.
-Additionally, all psychologists need a license to practice in the states they wish to operate.
-The knowledge you build as an undergraduate will ultimately provide you with the foundation for further study.
+Most practicing psychologists hold a master’s degree and often a doctorate in psychology.
+Additionally, all psychologists need a license to practice in the states where they wish to operate.
+The knowledge you build as an undergraduate student will ultimately provide you with the foundation for further study.

-The curriculum for this bachelor’s in psychology degree combines theory and practice, resulting in a wide-ranging and immersive educational experience.
-You can expect to learn about core concepts in psychology that support additional courses and contribute to your specific career path.
-While pursuing a bachelor's degree in psychology, you’ll explore different specializations in psychology and apply your knowledge to practical issues in the field.
-Featured courses in this online psychology degree include:
+Courses combine both theory and practice, resulting in a wide-ranging and comprehensive educational experience.
+You’ll learn core concepts in psychology that build a foundation for upper-division studies and contribute to your career interests and goals.
+You’ll also explore different specializations in psychology and apply your knowledge to practical issues in the field.

 Addictions Counselor